aravinth-krishna/aravinth-krishna/README.md

 </p>

-# 💫 About Me:
+## 💫 About Me

-Computer Science and Engineering Student<br>Passionate about developing Full stack applications
+- Computer Science and Engineering student
+- Passionate about the Web and Full-Stack application development

 ## 🌐 Connect